sofiasackett/Python-Ciphers/README.md

 # Python Cipher Repository

 Welcome to my Python Cipher Repository!
 This compilation of Python programs showcases my enthusiasm for cryptography, specifically classical ciphers.
-As a dedicated and curious individual, I embarked on this endeavor to deepen my understanding of encryption techniques and strengthen my Python programming skills.
+As a dedicated and curious individual, I embarked on this endeavor to strengthen my Python programming skills while learning about classical encryption techniques.

 ### Table of Contents